 - You’re building a mobile app that uses Font Awesome Pro and you want to get your app bundle as absolutely small as possible.

-Slim Your Icons down with Our Desktop Subsetter (Now in Beta)
+Slim Your Icons down and Make Font Awesome Faster with Our Desktop Subsetter (Now in Beta)

 0. Setting Up

 To use the Desktop Subsetter Beta, you’ll need to have an active Font Awesome Pro subscription, be a Kickstarter backer, or be v6 pre-order backer to have access.